 In Sect.
 2 we describe the study area, present details on the satellite data base and give an account on the structure and morphology of snow and firn at different sites.
 Sect.
-3 explains the basic concept relating the elevation bias and interferometric coherence in a uniform random volume.approach for the vertical coregistration of the different DEMs.
-Furthermore, checks on the temporal stability of surface elevation are presented based on altimetrie time series.
+3 explains the approach for the vertical coregistration of the different DEMs.
+Furthermore, checks on the temporal stability of surface elevation are presented based on altimetric time series.
 Sect.
-4 reports on thedeals with vertical co-registration of the different DEMs.
-Furthermore, checks on the temporal stability of surface elevation are presented based on altimetrie time series.
+4 reports on the vertical backscatter distribution in snow/firn volumes and presents the theoretical relation between volumetric coherence and the InSAR elevation bias.
 Sect.
-4 reports on thedeals with vertical co-registration of the different DEMs, including an analysis of the temporal stability of surface elevation, and describes the observed spatial pattern of backscatter signals, coherence and elevation bias. vertical backscatter distribution in snow/firm volumes and presents the theoretical relation between volumetric coherence and the InSAR elevation bias.
-Sect.
 5 shows the spatial patterns of backscattering, coherence and the elevation bias of the different TDM scenes and explains the interdependencies between these parameters.
 Sect.
-56 deals withpresents results of the inversion of the volumetric coherence in terms of the InSAR elevation bias and compares the retrieved bias with elevation differences between TDM DEMs and optical data.
-In-Sect.
-6 includes the discussion and Sect.
-7 presents conclusions.
+6 deals with the inversion of the volumetric coherence in terms of the InSAR elevation bias and compares the retrieved bias with elevation differences between TDM DEMs and optical data.
+In Sect.
 7 we discuss merits and constraints of the inversion approach in the context of the study results and address open issues.
-The Appendix shows simulations for vertical backscatter distributions at snow pit sites and compares these with exponential backscatter functions.